MTSU

 Dr. Rodrigo Gomez

-Rogers, a junior from Spring Hill, said the movie will be submitted to film festivals and that the students who worked on the film will receive IMDb credits, which improve their resumes.
+Rogers, a junior from Spring Hill, said the movie will be submitted to film festivals and that students who worked on the film may receive IMDb credits.

 Their faculty mentor is Rodrigo Gomez, associate professor in the Department of Media Arts, who said the film’s purpose is to remind the audience that “you are not alone.
 We are all together in this.”